abeltje1/abeltje1.github.io/en/vaardigheden.md

 ---

-## Assigning skills
+## Add skills to a function

-By navigation towards a specific teammember you can just selecting the checkbox of the skill you want to add to this person.
+Adding a skill to a function is fairly easy.
+Just select the skills in the list of the function.

 <video controls
        muted